orionrobots/orionrobots.github.io/_posts/2007-03-21-a-darpa-grand-challenge-comes-to-the-uk.md

 ---
 layout: post
-tags: [darpa, grand challenge, uav]
+tags: [darpa, robots, grand challenge, uav]
 title: A Grand Challenge comes to the UK!
 ---
 The UK Ministry Of Defence (MoD) have decided to take a leaf from the DARPA book, and created their own grand challenge.

 As the original did, this will intrigue and bring forth robot builders, makers and inventors from all over the country and potentially the globe to take part.
 I will certainly be keeping an eye on this.

-# So what is the challenge?
+## So what is the challenge?

 The MoD (Uk Ministry Of Defence) would like to encourage design of an autonomous vehicle capable of scouting out urban areas, and assessing for any potential threats.
 The vehicle must be able to remain undetected where possible.
 It should be able to deal well with returned fire if discovered, or be cheap enough to be expendable.